How Does Tipping Work on a Credit Card?

-Your credit card is a convenient way to tip
+Using your credit card when paying for services offers a convenient way to tip.

-Credit card tipping is increasingly welcome in many restaurants, nail salons, coffee shops, and spas
+Credit card tipping is increasingly welcome in many restaurants, nail salons, coffee shops, and other merchants.

 If you add a tip by writing on the receipt, check your credit card statement to be sure the total charge is correct.